uiuc-fa21-cs411/jaav/DatabaseDesign.md

 Tables with 1000+ rows: Trails, Species, Campsites, ParkBiodiversity

 ### Two Advanced Queries:
-1. Rank the parts by the number of native species.
+1. Rank the parks by the number of native species.
 This uses a join and aggregation
 ```

 SELECT Parks.ParkName, count(ParkBiodiversity.Biodiversity) AS NativeCount